 Welcome to my online studio!
-Just a few words to describe my plans for this section of my site: I plan to add more art instruction, art history and other things art-related; some of these new courses will be part of a membership program).
+Just a few words to describe my plans for this section of my site: I plan to add more art instruction, art history and other things art-related.
 As I build the site, it will take some time to construct these lessons.
-There are now four drawing exercises: Contour Drawing, Mass Drawing, Gesture Drawing, and Mechanics of Drawing; four Design lessons; Painting I: Stretch Canvas, Painting II: Materials, and Painting III: Limited Palette Still Life; a Pastel Lesson, and twenty Artist Profiles (Paul Cezanne, Martin Puryear, Berthe Morisot, Louise Bourgeois, Pierre Bonnard, Robert Rauschenberg, Arshile Gorky, Christo & Jeanne-Claude, Henri Matisse, Joseph Cornell, Faith Ringgold, Claude Monet, Agnes Martin, Nam June Paik, Helen Frankenthaler, Fiona Foley, Joan Miro, Janet Fish, Robert Irwin, Caio Fonseca and Lin Tianmiao) are also now finished, as well as a separate Glossary of Art Terms, descriptions of Modern Art Movements, a FAQ, and five essays, What Is Art About?, Getting Discouraged, Artmaking I and II, and The Correct Way to Make Art.
-All of these lessons will remain free to everyone, and I'll continue to create free pages on the site.
-It will be a work-in-progress for some time to come.
+There are now six drawing exercises: Contour Drawing, Mass Drawing, Gesture Drawing, Mechanics of Drawing, Perspective for Artists, and Figure Drawing; six Design lessons; Painting I: Stretch Canvas, Painting II: Materials, Painting III: Limited Palette Still Life, Painting IV: Possibilities, and Painting V: Color Mixing; a Pastel Lesson, and twenty-one Artist Profiles (Paul Cezanne, Martin Puryear, Berthe Morisot, Louise Bourgeois, Pierre Bonnard, Robert Rauschenberg, Arshile Gorky, Christo & Jeanne-Claude, Henri Matisse, Joseph Cornell, Faith Ringgold, Claude Monet, Agnes Martin, Nam June Paik, Helen Frankenthaler, Fiona Foley, Joan Miro, Janet Fish, Robert Irwin, Caio Fonseca and Lin Tianmiao) are also now finished, as well as a separate Glossary of Art Terms, descriptions of Modern Art Movements, a FAQ, and five essays, What Is Art About?, Getting Discouraged, Artmaking I and II, Self-Critique of My Work and The Correct Way to Make Art.
+Most of these lessons are free; a few of them are available for a small fee, to help support my site.

 I've been an artist for many years, and I feel that art is a vital part of our lives.
 My hope is to share that love with others, to try to make art as accessible as, for instance, music is to us.
 I don't offer many shortcuts, or techniques, here.
 What I try to do is show ways to learn.
 This may not be the MacFastest way - but it is the most genuine, and gives the most sense of accomplishment and satisfaction.
 So, the bad news is that to learn to draw and paint takes time - quality time.
 But, the good news is that the entire process is guaranteed to raise the level of endorphins - in fact, I should warn you that art can be habit-forming!